 Differences between COVID-19, flu and colds

-As summer ends, we’re all apt to catch something.
+As summer ends, many of us might catch something.

-“We get a lot of questions from patients who wonder if their symptoms could be related to COVID-19,” said Efrem Castillo, MD, senior medical director, Optum.
+“We get a lot of questions from people who are worried they have COVID-19,” said Efrem Castillo, MD, senior medical director, Optum.
 “Luckily, that's usually not the case.”

-How can you tell the source of that sneeze, fever or achy feeling?
+But how do you know what's causing that sneeze, fever or achy feeling?

 “It's impossible to tell by signs and symptoms alone,” Dr. Castillo said.
-“If you have new symptoms, get tested.
-Especially if you think you’ve been exposed to someone who has COVID-19.”
+“If you have new symptoms, get tested for COVID-19.
+This is especially important if you think you’ve been exposed to someone who has COVID-19.”

 When to get care for COVID-19